Further studies on square-root boundaries for Bessel processes: Abstract

 \section{Abstract}

-We look at decompositions of perpetuities and apply that to the study of the distributions of hitting times of Bessel processes of two types of square root boundaries.
-These distributions are linked giving a new proof of some Mellin transforms results obtained by David M. DeLong and M. Yor.
+We look at decompositions of perpetuities and apply them to the study of the distributions of hitting times of Bessel processes of two types of square root boundaries.
+These distributions are linked giving a new proof of some Mellin transforms results obtained by DeLong \cite{delong-83} and Yor \cite{Yor-sqrt-bdry}.
 Several random factorizations and characterizations of the studied distributions are established.